codacy/docs/docs/faq/general/how-do-i-allowlist-codacy-cloud-on-my-git-provider.md

 description: Enable static IP addresses for your Codacy organization so that you can allowlist Codacy Cloud on your Git provider.
 ---

-# How do I allowlist Codacy on my Git provider?
+# How do I allowlist Codacy Cloud on my Git provider?

 {%
     include-markdown "../../assets/includes/paid.md"